kowi4/lpac_fibocom_wrapper_openwrt/README.md

 # LPAC Fibocom Wrapper for OpenWrt

-A wrapper for [LPAC](https://github.com/estkme-group/lpac) designed to work with Fibocom FM350-GL modules, written in ash shell for OpenWrt systems.
+A wrapper for [LPAC](https://github.com/estkme-group/lpac) designed to work with Fibocom FM350-GL modem, written in ash shell for OpenWrt systems.

 ## Disclaimer